Double Attack Blackjack

 This figure represents the base game only, though, as the Bust It side bet carries a house edge of 8.01 percent.
 Along with the 12.27 percent house edge attached to the insurance option, both of these add-ons to Double Attack Blackjack should be lumped together in the “sucker bet” category, and sound strategy dictates avoiding both the Bust It side bet and the insurance option at all times.

-When it comes to the game’s crucial decision point – whether or not to Double Attack and increase your wager upon seeing the dealer’s up card – Michael Shackleford of the acclaimed Wizard of Odds casino game resource has developed a mathematical guideline to making this pivotal play correctly.
+When it comes to the game’s crucial decision point – whether or not to Double Attack and increase your wager upon seeing the dealer’s up card – there is some simple advise to follow.

 Double Attack Blackjack Basic Strategy